KSP-KOS/KOS/doc/source/addons/Trajectories.rst

         PRINT "Trajectories is not available.".
     }

-Trajectories does it's calculation based on the vessel's current orientation.
+Trajectories does its calculation based on the vessel's current orientation.
 Any tiny change in orientation will change the prediction.

 Accuracy is not guaranteed.